10 Days in Japan: Itinerary, What to Do & Where to Go

 The inner market stalls at Tsukiji Fish Market

-The early morning tuna auction at Tsukiji Fish Market attracts quite the crowd.
+The early morning tuna auction at Tsukiji Fish Market attracts quite a crowd.
 If you’re not a morning person, I feel your pain.
 You’ll need to tough out a pre-4 am arrival to snag one of the 120 entrance tickets.
 Keep in mind public transportation won’t be running yet.

 Want to avoid a pre-3 am wake-up call?
 I’d suggest staying at Tokyu Stay Ginza or the even closer Tokyu Stay Tsukiji to get closer to Tsukiji Fish Market!